objektwerks/zio/README.md

 * zio-streams
 * zio-logging
 * zio-json
+* zio-http
 * zio-test

 Macros
 ------
 >The zio-macros library contains the @accessible annotation, allowing for the
 >auto-generation of ZIO accessors.
-See ConsoleStore for an example.
+See console/ConsoleStore for an example.

 Test
 ----